 How Do I Get Lead Certifications on My Cleveland Properties?

 Tri-County Inspections has been working closely with Cleveland landlords, property investors and property managers, as well as real estate professionals throughout the 10 counties in our service area, for over 20 years.
 We understand how important managing your properties is to your bottom line.
-Keeping your tenants safe from lead poisoning while minimizing their inconvenience and your costs, is at the top of our objectives when you order your Lead Clearance Testing from us.
+Keeping your tenants safe from lead paint exposure while minimizing their inconvenience and your costs, is at the top of our objectives when you order your Cleveland lead certification.

 Cleveland Lead Safe Certification FAQs